-– [no undue constraints are placed on the existing systems operating in the bands 1 525-1 559 MHz and 1 626.5-1 660.5 MHz;]

-– the coordination process in these bands between operators at regular annual multilateral coordination meetings, based on the capacity-planning approach, proves [some] effectiveness over the last 10 years for accommodating AMS(R)S spectrum requirements;

-– [There are no amendments to the RR Article 9 provisions for satellite coordination.]

-– [no dissatisfaction with the coordination outcome for an AMS(R)S network has been raised to the level of the notifying Administrations resulting in an administration invoking the priority provision of RR No 5.357A.
-Some administrations are of the view that the existing regulatory procedures are adequate to ensure that the spectrum requirements of AMS(R)S systems can be satisfied.]
+The view of some administrations is that the existing regulatory procedures are adequate to ensure that the spectrum requirements of AMS(R)S systems could be satisfiedDisadvantages

-Disadvantages

-– [since no additional procedures will be included in the Radio Regulations, the problems that have led to the adoption of A.I.
-1.7 will not be solved.]
+– since no additional procedures will be included in the Radio Regulations, the problems that have led to the adoption of A.I.
+1.7 will not be solved.

-– [Meeting the AMS(R)S needs in these bands means existing (non AMS(R)S) MSS operations in the bands 1 545-1 555 MHz and 1 646.5-1 656.5 MHz may have to yield spectrum causing a reduction in the quality of service for some users] [Editor’s note: more contributions are needed to explain it.]
+– – undue constraints will be cause to the long term for AMS(R)S.

+– experience gained in the over 10 years indicates the coordination process in these bands between operators at regular annual multilateral coordination meetings, based on the capacity-planning approach, has not been satisfactory for accommodating AMS(R)S spectrum requirements;

 5.2 Method B – New ITU-R Resolution, or a modified ITU-R Resolution 222 which implements additional procedures for the provision of RR No. 5.357A

-The spectrum requirement has been estimated for 2025 and would be of a maximum of X MHz in the space-to-Earth and Y MHz in the Earth-to-space.
-It should be noted that this requirement will [progressively] grow from now to 2025 up to those X MHz, [which will allow MSS operators to adapt to the situation and possibly move a part of their traffic to other frequency bands.]
+The spectrum requirement has been estimated for 2025 and would be considerably less than 2x10 MHz in the Space to Earth and Earth to Space direction.

-This Resolution should aim at implementing additional procedures to ensure priority access to AMS(R)S spectrum under provision RR No. 5.357A.
-[The rest of the bands 1 525-1 559 MHz and 1 626.5-1 660.5 MHz would remain under the current Radio Regulatory provisions.]
-[Editor’s note: to be modified at the next meeting]
+This new ITU-R Resolution, or modified ITU-R Resolution 222 should aim at implementing additional procedures to ensure priority access to AMS(R)S spectrum under provision RR No. 5.357A.

-One option is that the Resolution may require notifying administrations of both MSS and AMS(R)S networks involved in the coordination process to assign spectrum to AMS(R)S networks prior to other MSS network separately, while accepting MSS usage within this spectrum under the provisions of RR No. 5.357A.
-[Editor’s note: other options may also be considered.]
+One option is that the new ITU-R Resolution, or modified ITU-R Resolution 222 may require notifying administrations of both MSS and AMS(R)S networks involved in the coordination process to consider necessary spectrum requirements for the AMS(R)S networks for the year concerned, and to assign spectrum to AMS(R)S networks prior to other MSS network separately, while accepting MSS usage within this spectrum under the provisions of RR No. 5.357A.

-The Resolution should include provisions to provide the real AMS(R)S spectrum use and the estimate of the future AMS(R)S spectrum requirements [Editor’s note: need to define a time period for the estimation].
-[Methods to validate this information shall also be developed.]
-The future estimation should take into account the real use of the AMS(R)S spectrum.
-The Resolution should also include provisions to review the impact of the growth of the AMS(R)S spectrum requirements on the other MSS systems.
-[Methods/Provisions if estimation of the spectrum requirements for AMS(R)S results in undue constraints to other MSS systems] [Editor’s note: the period during which spectrum is assigned to AMS(R)S will be subject to further studies.]Consequentially, editorial modifications to RR No. 5.357A may be needed.
+Another option is the approach proposed by ICAO in the contribution (<< title flimsy 1>>)

+Consequentially, editorial modifications to RR No. 5.357A may be needed.

 Advantages